 Sacha inchi (plukenetia volubilis) is a star-shaped fruit.
-It is also known as the Inca peanut or sacha peanut, yet despite its name, it’s not a nut and is actually a seed, which grows within the star-shaped fruit pod.
+It is also known as the Inca peanut or sacha peanut, and is actually a seed, which grows within the star-shaped fruit pod.

 It is native to South America and has been grown in Peru by the indigenous people for centuries (roughly around 3,000 years).
 Today, it’s also being cultivated commercially in South East Asia (mainly Thailand) and has also made its way to North America, too.